The Weighted $L^p$ Minkowski Problem: Isoperimetric Inequalities

 where $m(\mu)$ is so that $\mu\left(\{x:|x|\leq m(\mu)\}\right)=\frac{1}{2}$ and

-From these results, we deduce that any finite, rotational invariant $s$-concave measure $\mu$ whose density is $C^1$, has maximum at the origin, and satisfies Property~$\mathbf{(D)_p}$ (for a fixed $p \in (-n-1,n)$) is valid for Corollary~\ref{cor:small_mass}.
+From these results, we deduce that any finite, rotationally invariant $s$-concave measure $\mu$ whose density is $C^1$, has its maximum at the origin, and satisfies Property~$\mathbf{(D)_p}$ (for a fixed $p \in (-n-1,n)$) is valid for Theorem~\ref{t:small_mass_best}.
 In fact, we see that, for $\log$-concavity ($s=0$), we have two different choices of isoperimetric function.
 But we also have, from the ground-breaking work by Milman and Rotem \cite{MR14}, two different choices of isoperimetric functions for $s>0$ under an additional homogeneity assumption: Let $\mu$ be $s$-concave and $1/s$-homogeneous with $s\in (0,\frac{1}{n}]$.
 Then,

 and the extremal sets are precisely dilates of $B_2^n$.